Services for patrons who are blind or have low vision:

 - Audio-described performances (see details below)

-Audio Description is a program that enables patrons who are blind or have low vision to more fully experience live performances by providing spoken narration of a play’s key visual elements, such as the action, settings, facial expressions, costumes, and scene changes.
-Audio description fills in information about the visual content of a play where there are no corresponding audio elements.
+This program enables patrons who are blind or have low vision to more fully experience live performances by providing spoken narration of a play’s key visual elements, such as the action, settings, facial expressions, costumes, and scene changes.
+It fills in information about the visual content of a play where there are no corresponding audio elements.
 A describer narrates live from a sound-proof booth in conjunction with the performance, while the user listens to the description through infra-red transmission to wireless headsets.
-Please purchase your tickets in advance to participate in our Access programs.
+Please purchase your tickets in advance to participate in our Access Shakespeare programs.
 Programs with no attendance may be cancelled 48 hours prior to the show.

 This season, we are continuing our Access Shakespeare Pay-What-You-Can for patrons whose disability requires the use of our Audio-described services (plus one companion).
 Understanding that patrons requiring this service represent a broad financial spectrum, we’re putting it in their hands to pay what they can, to ensure that our productions are as available as possible, to the widest audience possible.